-How do I know if I have asbestos or lead in my home?
+How do I know if I have asbestos in my home?

-Neither asbestos nor lead can be detected through normal human senses.
-Samples should be taken by a certified industrial hygienist and tested by a qualified laboratory to determine the presence of asbestos or lead in your home.
+Asbestos can’t be detected through normal human senses.
+Samples should be taken by a certified industrial hygienist and tested by a qualified laboratory to determine if the presence of asbestos is in your home.

 What are the health risks of asbestos?

 Asbestos has been classified as a human carcinogen by a number of U.S. Government agencies (HHS, EPA and IARC).
 A carcinogen is a cancer-causing agent.
 Asbestos has been linked to mesothelioma, lung, larynx and ovary cancer as well as serious respiratory infections and diseases.
 Read more about asbestos: CDPHE-Asbestos

 I am remodeling my house.
 Do I need to be concerned about asbestos in building material?